-Reckless words pierce like a sword and quickly spread like a scorching fire.
-Many times we may speak without thinking, causing someones feelings to be devastated.
-How many reputations have been ruined by a whisper?
-Jesus tells us that "man will give an account on the day of judgement for every careless word they have spoken".
-Join us as we look to God's Word and gain insight to help us think before we speak.
+Reckless words pierce like a sword and can quickly spread like a scorching fire.
+Many times, we may speak without thinking, even to others’ great harm.
+Yet Jesus still tells us that “men will have to give account on the day of judgment for every careless word they have spoken.”
+Where can we find hope?
+Alistair Begg looks to God’s Word for insight to help us think before we speak.

 1A soft answer turns away wrath,